GROUND IVY

 Click on each photo thumbnail to enlarge.

 Considered a weed in Nebraska.
-This plant quickly takes over lawns; in the opinion of one of the authors, more of us should allow it to remain and flourish.
-This plant can serve as an excellent ground cover alternative to grass.
-Other common names include Creeping Charlie and Gill-Over-The-Ground.
+This plant quickly takes over lawns and is despised by many; in the opinion of one (not all!) of the authors, more of us should allow it to remain and flourish as an excellent ground cover alternative to grass.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.